 We use Excel basically to ease our workload and save work time.
 For this, sometimes we refer to another cell in an Excel sheet or another sheet of an Excel workbook.
 We create references so that we don’t have to assign the data one more time.
 And sometimes we may also need to create a reference between our current workbook and another workbook in Excel.
 In this article, we will show you how to create reference with another workbook in Excel.

-5 Ways to Create Reference with Another Workbook in Excel
+How to Create Reference with Another Workbook in Excel: 5 Ways

 Let’s say, we have got a source workbook and in it, we have a dataset of different salesmen of an organization and their respective sales in three consecutive months and the total sales of these three months.